aws/aws-iot-device-sdk-js/README.md

 handle job execution management through the AWS IoT Jobs platform.
-Arguments in `deviceOptions` are the same as those in the [device class](#device) and the `jobs` class supports all of the same events and functions as the `device` class.
+Arguments in `deviceOptions` are the same as those in the [device class](#device) and the `jobs` class supports all of the same events and functions as the `device` class. deviceOptions has the addition of the following arguments specific to the `jobs` class:

+* `device`: a pre-existing device instance for connection reuse

 The `jobs` class also supports the following methods: